Recommended for you:

 Kitten Stage (Zero to Six Months)

 A kitten is the cat equivalent of a human infant.
 Kittens grow and develop much faster than human beings, however.
-During her first six months of life, a kitten will transition fairly rapidly through stages that are similar to that of a human child — from newborn to toddler to preschooler to big kid.
+During their first six months of life, a kitten will transition fairly rapidly through stages that are similar to that of a human child — from newborn to toddler to preschooler to big kid.

 - Appearance: Kittens are easy to spot.
 They look exactly like what they are: tiny baby cats.
 They start out with shortened ears and a tail that grows to be more proportionate with their bodies as they mature.